-A judge may not judge their parents, children, spouse, spouse's parents, or relatives, nor may they judge their employer or employees.
-A judge may not judge a horse that they have owned, exhibited, trained, managed, or sold for direct or indirect remuneration within the thirty (30) day period immediately preceding the NCHA approved or sponsored event at which said judge is officiating in full or in part.
-A judge may not judge any individual rider or horse owned by said rider, who has had training from or given training to said judge within the thirty (30) day period immediately preceding the NCHA approved or sponsored event at which said judge is officiating in full or in part.
+A judge may not judge:

+- 1. Their relatives - a.
+During a Monitored Event in this instance, relatives shall include the judges' parents, children, spouse, spouse's parents, and relatives of either the judge or their spouse if that relative lives in the same household as the judge. - b.
+During a Self-Adjusting Monitor System Event (SAMS) in this instance, relatives shall include the judges' parents, children, spouse, spouse's parents or relatives. - 2.
+Their employer or employees - 3.
+A horse that they own an interest in or have owned an interest in, exhibited, trained, managed or sold for direct or indirect remuneration within the thirty (30) day period immediately preceding the NCHA approved or sponsored event at which said judge is officiating in full or in part. - 4.
+Any individual rider or horse owned by said rider, who has had training from or given training to said judge within the thirty (30) day period immediately preceding the NCHA approved or sponsored event at which said judge is officiating in full or in part.
 If such a horse, owner or rider is entered in a contest, the entry fee shall be refunded, and the entry not shown.
 A judge may be suspended from the list of approved judges for infraction of this Rule.